Hrant Dink: Prosecution for insulting Turkishness

-In a February 2006 interview with the Committee to Protect Journalists (CPJ), Dink spoke about his 2005 conviction for denigrating Turkishness in a criminal court:
+In a February 2006 interview with the Committee to Protect Journalists (CPJ), Dink spoke about his 2005 conviction for insulting Turkishness in a criminal court:

 "This is a political decision because I wrote about the Armenian genocide and they detest that, so they found a way to accuse me of insulting Turks."

 In the same CPJ interview, he explained that while he had always been a target of Turkish nationalists, the past year had seen an increase in their efforts:

 "The prosecutions are not a surprise for me.
 They want to teach me a lesson because I am Armenian.
 They try to keep me quiet."

 His appeal of the ruling that found him guilty was rejected by a Turkish court in May 2006.
 Having exhausted internal appeal mechanisms, Dink appealed to the European Court of Human Rights for an overturn of the ruling on 15 January.
 The appeal suggests that Article 301 compromises freedom of expression and that Dink has been discriminated against because of his Armenian ethnicity.
 Dink's family has the right to decide whether or not to proceed with the appeal after his death.

-In September 2006, another case was opened against Dink on charges of 'denigrating Turkishness' under Article 301 of the Turkish Penal Code, which Amnesty International considered to be "part of an emerging pattern of harassment against the journalist exercising his right to freedom of expression."
+In September 2006, another case was opened against Dink on charges of insulting Turkishness under Article 301, which Amnesty International considered to be "part of an emerging pattern of harassment against the journalist exercising his right to freedom of expression."
 The charge was brought against him by the Istanbul Prosecutor's Office after he referred to the 1915 massacre of Armenians in the Ottoman Empire as genocide during a 14 July 2006 interview with Reuters:

 "Of course I'm saying it's a genocide, because its consequences show it to be true and label it so.
 We see that people who had lived on this soil for 4,000 years were exterminated by these events."

 The charges were also leveled at Serkis Seropyan and Dink's son Arat Dink, as the holder of Agos's publishing license and executive editor, respectively.
 On 14 June 2007, the case against Hrant Dink was dropped due to his death, though proceedings for Serkis Seropyan and Arat Dink were scheduled for 18 July 2007.

-In September 2010, the European Court of Human Rights found that Turkish authorities have violated Dink's freedom of speech (Article 10 ECHR) by criminal proceedings against him for alleged denigration of Turkish identity and in reality, for criticizing the state institutions' denial of the view that the events of 1915 amounted to genocide.
+In September 2010, the European Court of Human Rights found that Turkish authorities have violated Dink's freedom of speech (Article 10 ECHR) by criminal proceedings against him for allegedly insulting Turkishness and in reality, for criticizing the state institutions' denial of the view that the events of 1915 amounted to genocide.